 COMMITMENT TO BUY

 A bid is considered your commitment to buy.
 If you win an auction, you have agreed to buy the wine.
 If you feel your bid was accepted accidentally, contact us immediately!
+If you submit a bid, this is considered your acceptance of all auction rules, including your understanding of the Buyer's Premium.

 Tip: One of the risks of bidding at the very last minute in an auction is that if you make a mistake, there is not enough time to have it corrected.